apple patient

 AirTags access camera, ARKit and more

-If users want to find a lost item and have an iPhone 11 or 12, Precise Find will guide the user to their lost AirTag using inputs from the camera, ARKit, accelerometer, and gyroscope, and will guide them through sound, haptics, and visual feedback.
-Very specific directions are provided to guide the user directly to where the lost item is, which can be very convenient.
-AirTags that are separated from their owner and out of Bluetooth range will use the Find My network that Apple devices like iPhones, iPads, and Macs use.
+If users want to find a lost item and have an iPhone 11 or 12, Precise Find will guide them to their lost AirTag using inputs from the camera, ARKit, accelerometer, and gyroscope, as well as sound, haptics, and visual feedback.
+It provides very specific directions to guide the user directly to the location of the lost item, which can be very useful.
+AirTags that are separated from their owner and out of Bluetooth range will use the Find My network, which Apple devices like iPhones, iPads, and Macs use.
 The Find My network can detect Bluetooth signals from a lost AirTag and relay the location to the owner.

 AirTags